Astrum-Group24/Astrum/README.md

 # Usage:

 Once everything is set up by following the prerequestists listed above, visit the web interface of your Linux server to display the Astrum page.
-Fill in the requested information and then click "Run" to let Astrum begin scanning.
+Fill in the requested information and then click "Scan Now" to let Astrum begin scanning.
 After it is complete it will show you reports of the endpoints that it discovered.
-If you parse through the reports and decice you want to lock ithe endpoint down, run the "Generate Script" option by clicking the button and let Astrum assist you with taking the next steps!
+If you parse through the reports and find a device you wish to make more secure, select the ports you wish to whitelist, and then run the "Generate Script" option by clicking the button and let Astrum assist you with taking the next steps!

 # Example Output: